 the students are expected to support at least three events a year and fulfill the responsibilities of the position.
 Along with their duties, the students must remain in good academic standing.

-The team will accept applications for new Student Ambassadors (2023 cohort) until 11:59 pm on Sunday, November 06, 2022 (deadline extended), after which the application survey automatically closes.
+The team will accept applications for new Student Ambassadors (2024 cohort) until 11:59 pm on Sunday, November 05, 2023, after which the application survey automatically closes.

-The team will accept applications for Student Ambassadors' renewals (for the 2023 cohort) until 11:59 pm on Sunday, November 13, 2022 (deadline extended), after which the application survey automatically closes.
+The team will accept applications for Student Ambassadors' renewals (for the 2024 cohort) until 11:59 pm on Sunday, November 19, 2023, after which the application survey automatically closes.